 Rice has directed award-winning commercials for clients such as Nike, Target, Kraft, McDonald’s, and the Partnership for Drug Free America, and he has directed music videos for Prince, Patti LaBelle, and Sounds of Blackness.
 He also has a managing background, having worked with Bobby Brown, Diana Ross, Stevie Wonder, and Whitney Houston.

 Rice currently splits his time between teaching, both at McNally Smith College of Music and MCAD, and developing the television series The Black Panthers for HBO.

 “. . .
 So the students are smarter now, they know what they want to do quite clearly.
 But they also need the inner passion.
 So I tell them, ‘You’re not a screenplay writer, you’re a writer.
-Just write stories.
-And the technology today allows earlier entry into the business – that older apprenticeship model isn’t followed.”
-And I tell them, because they will be professionals, that “what makes professionals professional, in film or in pro football or whatever, is that you get paid not to drop the ball.
+Just write stories.'
+And I tell them, because they will be professionals, that 'what makes professionals professional, in film or in pro football or whatever, is that you get paid to not drop the ball.
 You want to move ahead?
-You need to keep at it, to sustain what you can do, in multiple forms.”
+You need to keep at it, to sustain what you can do, in multiple forms.'”

 Rice on the Web: